Why NoCamels?

 - Camels eating green herbage can ingest sufficient moisture to maintain their bodies’ hydrated state without the need for drinking.

-- Their mouth is very sturdy, able to chew thorny desert plants.
+- Camels’ mouths are very sturdy, which allows them to chew thorny desert plants.
 Long eyelashes and ear hairs, together with sealable nostrils, form a barrier against sand.

 - The kidneys and intestines of a camel are very efficient at retaining water.
 Urine comes out as a thick syrup, and their feces are so dry that they can fuel fires.